Flutter-Buddies/README/README.md

 * **#guest-lounge** - General chat
 * **#flutter-feed** - An automated list of content feeds from all over the Flutterverse.
 * **#reddit-flutter-dev** - An automatic list of reddit posts from r/FlutterDev.
+* **#suggested-servers** - A list of suggested servers in the discord community.
+Add yours to the list.

 ### Member Only Channels
 These channels are locked from the public, we want you to at least consider being a part of the various group opportunities to enjoy these channels.